PeridexisErrant/roses-scripts/README.rst

 =============
 You can custom level a civilization through a reaction/interaction/command line by using ``civilizations/level-up CIV_ID``.
-The counters system also allows for a much more rigorous custom leveling structure.
+The counters system also allows for a much more rigorous custom levelling structure.
 Especially when combined with [LEVEL_CHANGE_METHOD].